jamesg1/Knockout-js-example/README.md

 # knockoutjs-example
-Example Page using Knockout.js and Bootstrap 3.3.6
+Examples using Knockout.js and Bootstrap 3.3.6